 Gateway to Yellowstone National Park.

-Main towns: Bozeman, Belgrade, Manhattan, Three Forks, Big Sky, Gallatin Gateway, Livingston, Pray, Gardiner, Cooke City, Silver Gate, Red Lodge, Big Timber, Columbus, Park City, Absarokee, Joliet, Fromberg, Bridger, Laurel.
+Main towns: Bozeman, Belgrade, Manhattan, Three Forks, Churchill, Big Sky, Gallatin Gateway, Four Corners, Livingston, Pray, Gardiner, Cooke City, Silver Gate, Red Lodge, Big Timber, Columbus, Park City, Absarokee, Joliet, Fromberg, Bridger, Bearcreek, Laurel, Lockwood, Clyde Park, Wilsall.

 3. Central Montana